Things you need to be aware of when you are buying or selling Antique / Vintage British Bakelite Telephones.

-Although this information has been deliberately simplified we have also included links to more detailed information about these old telephones, where appropriate.
+Although this information has been deliberately simplified for the novice we have also included links to more detailed information about these old telephones where appropriate.

 The vintage telephone information on this website has been compiled with the help of 3 retired GPO telephone engineers (Technical Officers) with a total of 112 years experience, dating from 1937 onwards.

-First lets dispel a few Myths and clear up a couple of facts about Vintage Telephones.
+First lets dispel a few Myths about Vintage Telephones.

-Supprisingly you may have noticed that the sound/audio quality of an old analouge land line telephone is far superior to a modern Digital Mobile Phone.
+Surprisingly you may have noticed that the sound/audio quality of an old analogue land line telephone is more often than not far superior to a modern Digital Mobile Phone.

-The confusion that arises with compatability of old telephones is because back in 1980 BT moved away from "Hard Wired" telephones to more versatile "Plug and Socket" wiring.
-This house telephone wiring change means that for old telephones to work reliably for incoming calls the telephones ringing circuit should be converted and adjusted for this plug and socket wiring.
+The confusion that arises with compatibility of old telephones is because back in 1980 BT moved away from "Hard Wired" telephones to a more versatile "Plug and Socket" wiring system.
+This house telephone wiring change means that for vintage telephones to work reliably for incoming calls the telephones electrical and mechanical ringing circuit should be converted and adjusted for this plug and socket wiring.
+If done correctly this does not damage or intrinsically alter the telephone.

 Another area of confusion is caused by the fact that in the late 1980's and 1990's telephones started to use push button "Tone Dialling", whereas the older telephones with rotary dials used "Pulse Dialling".

-Again another myth is that some Telephone Providers do not support older Pulse Dial Telephones.
-As of 2016 ALL land line telephone providers in the UK still support dialing out by either pulse or tone dialing and will continue to do so into the forseable future.
-However we believe that the telephone exchange used by telephone providers is not equal and many people with pulse dial telephones have told us that they are less reliable dialing out on TalTalk Telephone Exchange Equipment.
+Again there is another myth is that some Telephone Providers do not support older Pulse Dial Telephones.
+As of 2017 ALL land line telephone providers in the UK still support dialling out by both pulse or tone dialling and will continue to do so into the foreseeable future.

 OK Now to the Bakelite Telephone Buying/Selling Advice